-Internal exclusion is the final school-based sanction before an off-site exclusion or fixed term exclusion.
+Internal exclusion is the final school-based sanction before a fixed term exclusion.
 They are given for a variety of reasons but commonly for refusing to follow the instructions of a senior member of staff, repeated disobedience, multiple incidents of poor behaviour in a single day, racism, swearing, fighting and persistent failure to attend detentions.